yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 We can now check the effectiveness of the S/N threshold using SNplot, which plots the mass spectrum with the masses below and above the chosen threshold, where the noise is indicated by red.

 The `cut` parameter can be computed as estimated noise level * multiplier, so if we get 346.0706 as a noise level from KMDnoise, we can multiply it by 6, which gives us 2076.

-`Mass` parameter defines a centerpoint to look at the mass spectrum.
+- `Mass` - parameter defines a centerpoint to look at the mass spectrum.
-`Parameter window.x` sets the +/- range around the mass centerpoint, default is 0.5 `Parameter window.y` sets the y-axis for the plot, when cut is multiplied by this value.
+- `Parameter window.x` - sets the +/- range around the mass centerpoint, default is 0.5.
+- `Parameter window.y` - is used for setting the limit of y-axis in the plot.
+Parameter window.y multiplied the `cut` parameter value, and the multiplication result is used as the y-axis limit.
+Default is 10.

 > <hands-on-title> Plot the SNplot </hands-on-title>
 >